shreyasminocha/comp517-project/proposal/README.md

 - **Argue**: Overall, we find our approach to significantly address the problem without costing too much and can lead to future work in securing our systems through ...

+The abstract is one of my favorite texts to write because it forces me to be focused and to distill the problem to only the essential aspects of the work.
+It is a key writing in the development of the scholar as it forces you to take a position of authority in the conversation and make a claim to contribution.

 ### CARS